The Question of Extremism in American Politics

-What I would say is that after the 1960's, Trump’s predecessors kept this tradition alive.
+After the 1960s, Trump’s predecessors kept this tradition alive.
 It was not necessarily the mainstream in the conservative movement, but it was a part of the coalition.
-It was a part of the coalition that some conservative leaders, some Republican elders, and some at the grassroots level, tried to wall off, tried to kick out of the party of the mainstream, but not very often, and I would say not very effectively.
+It was a part of the coalition that some conservative leaders tried to wall off and tried to kick out of the party of the mainstream.
+But, I would say not very effectively.

 In more modern times, the two parties also rely on some of the conspiratorial strains of conservative extremism.

 The idea that there are elites in Washington and on Wall Street, who are conspiring to fundamentally change the character of the country, to basically put big government in control of all their lives and destroy their freedom.